 There are ample restaurants, cafes and bars to serve almost anything you wish to take a bite of or sip, whether it’s authentic Khmer, Mexican, French Indian or Italian dishes.
 A highly favoured place for both foreigners and locals is the Foreign Correspondents Club or the FCC.
 It offers Khmer and western cuisines, in addition to a variety of signature cocktails in its horseshoe-shaped bar.

 From releasing live birds from cages to getting your fortune told by one of the many fortune tellers that line the esplanade, to making the most of the music and vibrancy at one of the many nightclubs or sport-themed bars, you can enjoy all of this at Sisowath Quay.

 Good to Know about Sisowath Quay

-Stretching from the Street 104 area to Street 178, Sisowath Quay is about 10 kilometres from Phnom Penh International Airport.
-Tuk tuks and taxis are widely available.
+Stretching from the Street 104 area to Street 178, Sisowath Quay is about 10 km from Phnom Penh International Airport.
+Tuk-tuks and taxis are widely available.